woelper/oculante/README.md

 ### Cargo Features
 If you disable `turbo` (on by default), the turbojpeg library will not be used to open jpeg images.
 You won't need Nasm to be installed.
+The feature `file_open` will enable/disable a file open dialog.
+This pulls in additional dependencies and is enabled by default.